inQWIRE/SQIR/README.md

 - SQIR/Composition.v : Utilities for describing composition of SQIR programs.
 - SQIR/Classical.v : Utilities for describing classical states.

-We also rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development, which is a submodule within the externals directory.
+We also rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development, which we have linked as a git submodule in the externals directory.

 ### optimizer